Looking to ball out in the water on a budget? Here’s why the Arena Powerskin ST 2.0 is my favorite of the cheaper racing suits.

 - It’s a good-looking suit.
 Unlike some of the other budget tech suits, the ST 2.0 is a clean, good-looking piece of swim gear.
 Look good, feel good, and all that.

 - It’s made of (mostly) the same stuff that the big suits are made of.
 While the proportions aren’t the same, the Powerskin ST 2.0 is made of the same stuff that the expensive suits are made of, elastane and nylon.
 While the other Arena tech suits are made up with around half elastane (Lycra), the ST 2.0 is made up 29% elastane.
 This dip in elastane makes the suit slightly less tech-y than the premium suits.
+That said, it’s still one of my favorite all-time tech suits for men.

 - It will last longer.
 After three 3-day competitions, my ST 2.0 has shown no signs of degrading, which is nice considering I have done zero rinsing or care with the suit.
 Just crumpled it up and tossed it into the bottom of my swim bag.
 (I don’t recommend this.
 You can practically double the lifespan of your suits by giving it a gentle cold water rinse—no soap or shampoo, though—and wrapping it up in a towel at the end of each wear.)
 The Lycra/elastane is the delicate fabric in tech suits, and because there is less of it in the ST 2.0 you are going to get a longer amount of use from it.